smile13241324/evil-escape/README.md

 Customizable key sequence to escape from insert state and everything else in Emacs.

+This is a fork from the original evil-escape repo of [syl20bnr](https://github.com/syl20bnr/evil-escape) which has become stale.
+It tries to continue his work on this useful feature of emacs by modernizing the package and providing integrations for more packages.

+Version 3.17 is an improved version of 3.0 containing most of the fixes provided in PRs of the original repo as well as a lot of smaller updates to make the package adhere to the melpa standards.

 Version 3.0 is a rewrite of `evil-escape` and removes the previous limitations:
 - escape sequence can now be used in macros